JulSaMo/CS-start/Computer Science/Data Structure/temp.md

 # Btree

-B-trees are similar to binary search trees in many ways, but they have two big differences: the number of children per node is not limited to two and the number of keys in the node is also variable (not just 1).
+B-trees are similar to binary search trees in many ways, but they have two big differences:
+   - the number of children per node is not limited to two
+   - the number of keys in the node is also variable (not just 1).

 B-trees are self-balanced, rooted, sorted trees.
 They allow operations such as insert, search, deletion, and access in logarithmic time.